 After your application is accepted, you’ll just need your computer and a fast internet connection.
 Speechpad provides transcribers with all the software they need to maximize their time.

 You can choose the kind of jobs you find most appealing, and pay rates fall between $0.25 – $2.50 per minute of .

 : A Great -At-Home Opportunity

 can be done by anyone who can understand and write English.

 If you’re meticulous, have great listening skills, and are ready to ramp up your , this could be a perfect fit.

-Although most positions require no experience, are serious business.
+Although most positions require no experience, the best from home are serious business.

-If you’re looking for a way to at home, are definitely worth exploring.
+If you’re looking for a way to at home, a remote is definitely worth exploring.